nishantsikarwar/dotfiles/README.md

 ### AIM

 - To Create an automated setup for work.
-- Create for the necessary link and Config
+- Create for the necessary link and Config.
+- Create Standard guidlines for the workspace setup.

+### Setup
+- Setup the Workstation as per the [guidelines](./.cmds/guidelines.md).